Published On: Mar 19 2013 06:26:00 PM CDTUpdated On: Mar 25 2016 01:00:00 AM CDT

 1972: At Boston Garden, Bobby Hull of the Chicago Black Hawks joins Gordie Howe to become only the second National Hockey League player to score 600 career goals.

-1971: Hockey player Cammi Granato, one of the first women to be inducted into the Hockey Hall of Fame, is born in Downers Grove, Ill.
+1971: Hockey player Cammi Granato, one of the first women to be inducted into the Hockey Hall of Fame, is born in Downers Grove, Illinois.
 Granato was the captain of the U.S. women's hockey team that won a gold medal in the 1998 Winter Olympics in Nagano, Japan, and a silver medal a the 2002 Winter Olympics in Salt Lake City, Utah.
 She is also the younger sister of former NHL player Tony Granato.

 1971: Basketball player Sheryl Swoopes, the first player to be signed in the WNBA when it was created in 1997, is born in Brownfield, Texas.
 Swoopes has won three Olympic gold medals, is a three-time WNBA MVP and led the Houston Comets to the first four WNBA titles from 1997 through 2000.